Website used by suspect in synagogue massacre is back online

 Gab returned on Sunday after a Seattle-based company, Epik, accepted the site’s domain registration.

 Gab suspended the account belonging to Robert Gregory Bowers, the man charged with killing 11 people at a Pittsburgh synagogue last month, shortly after the attack.
+The site said it backed up all user data for that account and notified the FBI.

 On its Twitter account, Gab posted a message Sunday that said it “will not be defined by the actions of one individual.”

 Most Read Nation & World Stories